girish-kor/ChalBe/README.md

 **touch**: Creates an empty file, similar to the standard touch command, with an option to create parent directories.

-**rm-safe**: Safely removes a file or directory with confirmation before execution.
+**delete**: Safely removes a file or directory with confirmation before execution.

-**cp**: Copies a file or directory, with an option for recursive copying.
+**copy**: Copies a file or directory, with an option for recursive copying.

-**mv**: Moves or renames a file or directory.
+**move**: Moves or renames a file or directory.

-**view**: Displays file content, with options to show specific head/tail lines or use AI to summarize the content.
+**show**: Displays file content, with options to show specific head/tail lines or use AI to summarize the content.

 **ps-aux**: Lists running processes, with an option to ask AI to analyze the process list.